 client1 with grant type of

 client_Employee.
-Here’s what it looks like, picture take from jwt.io.
+Here’s what it looks like, picture taken from jwt.io.

-If that happens the server that we send the access token to doesn’t recognize the presence of the claims doesn’t allow access for some reason.
+If that happens the server that we send the access token to doesn’t going to recognize the claims, therefore deny access to the resource.

 Our second client called